ibm-cloud-docs/account/manageorg.md

 ### Deleting an org

-You can use the [`bx iam org-delete`](/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_iam_org_delete) command to delete organizations.
 When you delete an organization, all the spaces, applications, and services within the organization are deleted.
 Be sure to note that deleting operations cannot be reversed.

 ### Deleting a space